 BJFSM0593 Detail of a Waratah embroidered on a blue sash.

-The modern conceptualisation of associational networks goes back to 17th century Britain.
+The modern conceptualisation of fraternal societies goes back to 17th century Britain.
 The ultimate aim and function of these networks were preserving a working-class person's respectability through keeping out poverty.
 This ideal was brought to Australia by immigrants hoping for dignity in the new home.
 Accordingly, it could be safely suggested that the associational networks, also known as fraternal societies, at least partly shaped the future of Australian social infrastructures.

 BJFSM0338: A certificate for George Ludlow, Society of United Fisherman, 1907